eleumasc/jalangi-rr-test/jalangi/README.md

         require(process.cwd()+'/inputs');
     }

-In the code, use J$.readInput(arg) to indicate the inputs to the program.
+In the code, use JRR$.readInput(arg) to indicate the inputs to the program.
 Then run the following command to perform concolic testing:

     python scripts/jalangi.py concolic -i 100000 testme